menglaili/Lidar_filter/README.md

 Time complexity is *O(DNlogD)* since in each update step, each column needs to be sorted in *O(DlogD)* and there are N columns.
 ## Running test examples
-Only the code for testing method 1 is give.
+Only the code for testing method 1 is given.
 To test method 2, comment the first line and uncomment the second line of test.py.

 '''
 python3 test.py